 After leaving South Africa, Charles bought ‘Tyddyn’ a house on the Wrexham Road just outside Mold.
-This family home enabled him to carry out his business affairs in Liverpool and enjoy his country pursuits such as hunting and shooting.
+This family home enabled him to carry out his business affairs in Liverpool (He supplied horses and carriages) and enjoy his country pursuits such as hunting, fishing and shooting.

 When the First World War began, he rejoined the army and fought in France.
 He was wounded badly in the shoulder in 1915 and could take no further active part in the conflict.
 He was given a staff position in the army in Ireland and he moved his family to Dublin to live with him there.
 He was in Ireland when the Irish Rebellion of 1916 took place.
-In October 1918, he was to due attend a Staff course in Cambridge, England and his wife Bee and their two children Audrey and Peter and their French Governess all travelled with him.
-They were passengers on SS Leinster sailing from Kingstown (now Dun Laoghaire) to Holyhead.
-The ship was hit twice by torpedoes fired by a German submarine, UB 123.
-Charles and both children were drowned along with 526 other people including the French Governess Bee survived.
+In October 1918, he was to due attend a Staff course in Cambridge, England and his wife Bee and their two children Audrey and Peter and their French Governess all traveled with him.
+They were passengers on Royal Mail Ship Leinster sailing from Kingstown (now Dun Laoghaire) to Holyhead.
+The ship was hit three times by torpedoes fired by a German submarine, UB 123.
+527 people were drowned including Charles, both children and the French Governess.
+Bee survived.
 (The U Boat 123 was destroyed nine days later after running into a mine barrage that lay between Norway and Scotland.
 All on board were lost).

-To learn more about the sinking of the SS Leinster follow the link.
+To learn more about the sinking of the RMSleinster follow the link.

 Charles Harold Blackburne is also named on the Buckley memorial